BOT: Build Operate Transfer model in IT outsourcing

 Co-sourcing or staff leasing, comprehensive sourcing, and facilities outsourcing are more common outsourcing models, and often starting points when diving into operating the offshore operations.
 As soon as the company is ready to take over and fully operate the entity that was once being managed by the outsourcing partner, then they may do so at any time.
 In this way, the entire operation managed by the outsourcing partner will be transferred to the owner company.

-Companies that prefer to proceed with the BOT model in software outsourcing, often have a vision or a plan to operate and own their own organization, mostly in a foreign country.
-However, this means that they would want to strengthen their capabilities first and tackle or mitigate the oft-found risks that newbies have during the start-up stage.
+Companies that prefer to proceed with the BOT model in software outsourcing, often wish to expand outside of their native country.
+However, this means that they would want to strengthen their capabilities first and mitigate the oft-found risks that new companies have during the start-up stage.
 Here comes the need for such a companies to undertake a contract with a possible outsourcing company to help in building shared services or offshore delivery organization which can operate for a set period.
 The software outsourcing build operate transfer model helps until the team is adapted to the company’s mindset, processes, and tools before taking full control.

 Phases of the BOT Model